rianadon/timer-bar-card/README.md

 **STEP ONE**: Assign `active_state`, `pause_state`, and `waiting_state` if your entity's states are not included in the defaults (refererence the example above).
 If your `active_state` is not a constant, set `guess_mode` to true and the card will try to guess the mode.

+> This is the most important step!
+Without `active_state` properly set, the progress bar will not appear.

 **STEP TWO**: Turn on card debug mode by adding `debug: true` to the yaml configuration.

 **STEP THREE**: Then follow these steps in order to figure out what you need: